PacificBiosciences/HiFi-MAG-WDL/README.md

 Some tasks and workflows are pulled in from other repositories.
 Ensure you have initialized submodules following cloning by running `git submodule update --init --recursive`.

-# TODO
+# TODO - confirm
 ## Resource requirements

-The workflow requires at minimum _cores_ cores and 45 GB of RAM.
+The workflow requires at minimum _cores_ cores, 45-150 GB of RAM, and >250GB temporary disk space.
 Ensure that the backend environment you're using has enough quota to run the workflow.

 ## Reference datasets and associated workflow files